equal-shares/equal-shares/README.md

   * package.json - dependencies and commands for development
 * prod - files for production server
   * db
-    * pg_hba-original.conf - original pg_hba.conf of the PostgresSQL
+    * pg_hba-original.conf - original pg_hba.conf of PostgresSQL
     * pg_hba.conf - configuration of the PostgresSQL
+  * frontend
+    * default-original.conf - original ` default.conf of Nginx
+    * default.conf - configuration of the Nginx
   * backend.env - environment variables for the backend service, will copy to /app/backend.env
   * db.env - environment variables for the database service, will copy to /app/db.env
   * frontend.env - environment variables for build the frontend, will copy to /app/frontend.env